wesjen/react-tamk/README.md

 # react-todo-app-tamk
-Project was made for school originally, but it was modified to showcase my talents little bit.
+Project was made for school originally

+Project is very simple To Do -app, with fake backend-server (json-server)